 patients with symptoms of stroke, now that both hospitals are accredited

 as Primary Acute Stroke Centers.
-HMH and UCMC are
+UM HMH and UM UCMC are

 among 27 Maryland hospitals to receive this designation granted by the